The Avenue, megalithic construction at Avebury.

 The explanation that seems the most plausible, or at least the most possible to support, is that Silbury Hill and some of the surrounding monuments were designed with a system of inter-related sightlines.
 From Avebury and various surrounding barrows, a subtle step several meters below its summit aligns with hills on the horizon behind it or with hills in front of it.

-The West Kennett Long Barrow is a burial mound of about 50 individuals, dating from around 3,500 BC.
+The West Kennet Long Barrow is a burial mound for about 50 individuals, dating from around 3,600 BC.

 It is classified by archaeologists as a chambered long barrow or Neolithic tomb structure.
 It has two pairs of opposing transept chambers and a single terminal chamber, all used for burial.

 It's about 104 meters long by 23 meters at its widest.
 The four people at the left of this picture are standing on top of it looking toward Silbury Hill.
-The entrance is at one end, between the megaliths at right.
+The entrance is at one end, between some megaliths.

 If you're using GPS, this is at UK grid reference SU 104 677.